Freedom of Information Act (FOIA) Inquiries

 How to Request Public Records

-Written Inquiries for any department should be sent to the public information officer (PIO) by U.S. Mail:
+Written Inquiries for any department except the Police Department should be sent to the PIO by U.S. Mail:

 210 U.S. Highway 17 South

 It can also be dropped off in person at town hall or emailed to the PIO by clicking here (No form is required, except for Police Department inquiries, as explained further on.)
 Notice: The requestor is responsible for ensuring the request is received by the town.
 Faxed inquiries are not accepted.

 Inquiries should be specific about the information being requested, i.e., subject matter, time frames, particular department or departments, etc.

 For questions, email us or call 843-913-6333

 Pursuant to FOIA §30-4-30(d) and §30-4-50(A)(8), the following records are available for public inspection during regular business hours and are available 24/7 on the town's website at the respective links.